sboesebeck/morphium/MorphiumDoku.md

 `MorphiumConfig.fromProperties(Properties p);` Call this method to set all values according to the given properties.
 You also can pass the properties to the constructor to have it configured.

-To get the properties for the current configuration, just call `asProperties()` on a configured MorphiumConfig Object.
+To get the properties for the current configuration, call `asProperties()` on a configured MorphiumConfig Object.

 Here is an example property-file: